phuonglh/vn.vitk/README.md

    tokenization results.
 Since by default, Vitk uses Hadoop file system when saving results, this is actually a directory containing resulting text files.
-If this parameter is not specified, the result is printed on the console window.
+If this parameter is not specified, the result is printed to the console window.

 * `-v`: this parameter does not require argument.
 If it is used, Vitk runs in the verbose mode, in which some intermediate information